ART BLOG /

 The main take away from this week, was CLIPPING MASKS ARE AWESOME.

-Whereas week one was all about getting to grips with everything, and week two realising how similar to Traditional Drawing working Digitally is, this week was all about understanding some of the key concepts behind how to actually get the software to do what you need it to do
+Whereas week one was all about getting to grips with everything, and week two realising how similar to Traditional Drawing working Digitally is, this week was all about understanding some of the key concepts behind how to actually get the software to do what you need it to do.
+One of these, was:

 I’d never heard of clipping masks before, and at first they seemed slightly confusing.
 Than suddenly, it clicked and the true power of clipping masks revealed itself.